 As this was a listed building, and in a conservation area too, we had to take great care in anything we did here, plus the colours we used had to exactly match what was on there in the first place.

-There was a fair bit of paint removal needed, plus some cracks, however the house, probably due to it’s status, had actually been kept in good condition, the owners really wanted some weatherproof paint on the walls as it costed a lot of money to have it painted every year.
+There was a fair bit of paint removal needed, plus some cracks in the walls, however the house, probably due to it’s status, had actually been kept in good condition, the owners really wanted some weatherproof paint on the walls as it costed a lot of money to have normal exterior wall paint every year.

 Here is a shot that shows the elegant conservatory

-This is now fully protected and will not need a repaint for the next 20 years because it was coated with a long life, weather proof exterior wall coating, made by Andura, the brand leaders in exterior wall coatings and masonry paints.
+This imposing home is now fully protected and will not need a repaint for the next 20 years because it was coated with a long life, weather proof exterior wall coating.

 Here is a shot looking up, after we had painted it